-(iii) any decrease or slowdown in the number of people seeking to store umbilical cord blood stem cells or decrease in the number of people paying annual storage fees; (iv) market acceptance of our menstrual stem cell service will require publication of scientific studies, consumer awareness, and the development of new therapies from the menstrual stem cell technology, none of which are certain; any new services relating to other types of stem cells that have not yet been offered commercially, and there is no assurance that other stem cell (v) services will be launched or will gain market acceptance; (vi) any adverse impacts on revenue or operating margins due to the costs associated with increased growth in our business, including the possibility of unanticipated costs relating to the operation of our facility and costs relating to the commercial launch of the placental stem cell service offering or any other new types of stem cells; (vii) any unique risks posed by our international activities, including but not limited to local business laws or practices that diminish our affiliates' ability to effectively compete in their local markets; (viii) any technological or medical breakthroughs that would render our business of stem cell preservation obsolete; (ix) any material failure or malfunction in our storage facilities; or any natural disaster or act of terrorism that adversely affects stored specimens; any adverse results to our prospects, financial condition or reputation arising from any material failure or compromise of our information systems; (x) the costs associated with defending or prosecuting litigation matters, particularly including litigation related to intellectual property, litigation (xi) resulting from the termination of the former Chairman and CEO, and any material adverse result from such matters; (xii) current market, business and economic conditions in general and in our industry in particular; (xiii) the success of our licensing agreements and their ability to provide us with royalty fees; (xiv) any difficulties and increased expense in enforcing our international licensing agreements; (xv) any adverse performance by or relations with any of our licensees; any inability to enter into new licensing arrangements including arrangements with non-refundable upfront fees; (xvi) (xvii) any inability to realize cost savings as a result of recent acquisitions; (xviii) any inability to realize a return on an investment;
+(iii) any decrease or slowdown in the number of people seeking to store umbilical cord blood stem cells or decrease in the number of people paying annual storage fees; (iv) any new services relating to other types of stem cells that have not yet been offered commercially, and there is no assurance that other stem cell services will be launched or will gain market acceptance; (v) any adverse impacts on revenue or operating margins due to the costs associated with increased growth in our business, including the possibility of unanticipated costs relating to the operation of our facility and costs relating to the commercial launch of the placental stem cell service offering or any other new types of stem cells; (vi) any unique risks posed by our international activities, including but not limited to local business laws or practices that diminish our affiliates' ability to effectively compete in their local markets; (vii) any technological or medical breakthroughs that would render our business of stem cell preservation obsolete; (viii) any material failure or malfunction in our storage facilities; or any natural disaster or act of terrorism that adversely affects stored specimens; (ix) any adverse results to our prospects, financial condition or reputation arising from any material failure or compromise of our information systems; (x) the costs associated with defending or prosecuting litigation matters, particularly including litigation related to intellectual property, litigation resulting from the termination of the former Chairman and CEO, and any material adverse result from such matters; (xi) current market, business and economic conditions in general and in our industry in particular; (xii) the success of our licensing agreements and their ability to provide us with royalty fees; (xiii) any difficulties and increased expense in enforcing our international licensing agreements; (xiv) any adverse performance by or relations with any of our licensees; (xv) any inability to enter into new licensing arrangements including arrangements with non-refundable upfront fees; (xvi) any inability to realize cost savings as a result of recent acquisitions;

+(xvii) any inability to realize a return on an investment;

-(xix) any increased U.S. income tax expense as a result of inability to utilize or exhaustion of net operating losses; (xx) any adverse impact on our revenues as a result of greater emphasis in the future on the promotion of our menstrual stem cell service and any shifting of our marketing dollars towards our menstrual stem cell service; (xxi) any adverse impact on our revenues and operating margins as a result of discounting of our services in order to generate new business in tough economic times where consumers are selective with discretionary spending; (xxii) the success of our global expansion initiatives; (xxiii) our actual future ownership stake in future therapies emerging from our collaborative research partnerships; (xxiv) the ability of our reproductive tissue storage services to generate new revenues; (xxv) our ability to minimize our future costs related to R&D initiatives and collaborations and the success of such initiatives and collaborations; (xxvi) any inability to successfully identify and consummate strategic acquisitions; (xxvii) any inability to realize benefits from any strategic acquisitions; (xxviii) the costs associated with proxy contests and its impact on our business and (xxix) other factors many of which are beyond our control.
+- (xviii) any increased U.S. income tax expense as a result of inability to utilize or exhaustion of net operating losses; - (xix) any adverse impact on our revenues and operating margins as a result of discounting of our services in order to generate new business in tough economic times where consumers are selective with discretionary spending; - (xx) the success of our global expansion initiatives; - (xxi) our actual future ownership stake in future therapies emerging from our collaborative research partnerships; - (xxii) the ability of our reproductive tissue storage services to generate new revenues; - (xxiii) our ability to minimize our future costs related to R&D initiatives and collaborations and the success of such initiatives and collaborations; - (xxiv) any inability to successfully identify and consummate strategic acquisitions; - (xxv) any inability to realize benefits from any strategic acquisitions; - (xxvi) the costs associated with proxy contests and its impact on our business and - (xxvii) other factors many of which are beyond our control.